jprante/elasticsearch-apps/README.md

 For the Maven part, there is a new configuration file ``config/apps.xml`` which is equivalent to the Maven ``settings.xml``.
 In this file, Maven repositories for Elasticsearch can be configured.

-This is a verbose sample of a ``config/apps.xml`` which just activates the Maven central repo where the ELasticsearch plugins live.
+This is a verbose sample of a ``config/apps.xml`` which just activates the Maven central repo where the Elasticsearch core plugins already live.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!-- see http://maven.apache.org/settings.html -->